FHShubho/PascalVOC_annotation_to_YOLO_annotation/README.md

    ```
    python convert.py
    ```
-3. If the script run into any invalid xml files, list of the files can be found in *invalid_files.txt*
+3. If the script run into any invalid xml files, names of the files can be found in *invalid_files.txt*

 #### PascalVoc XML annotation format example